Summary

 U.S. Senate candidacy

-In August 2023, Rogers announced his candidacy for U.S. senate to succeed the retiring Debbie Stabenow.[20]
-He won the Republican primary with over 60% of the vote on August 6, 2024 and will be the Republican nominee in the general election against Democrat Elissa Slotkin.[2]
+In August 2023, Rogers announced his candidacy for the U.S. Senate to succeed the retiring Democrat Debbie Stabenow.[22]
+He won the Republican primary with over 60% of the vote on August 6, 2024, and was the Republican nominee in the general election against Democrat Elissa Slotkin.[3]
+He was defeated in the November election.[4]

 Personal life

-Rogers has been married to his wife Kristi Rogers since 2010.
-He has two children.
-Rogers’s older brother, Bill, was a state representative in Michigan.
+Rogers has been married to his second wife, Kristi Rogers, since 2010.
+He has two children from his first marriage.
+Rogers’s older brother, Bill, was a state representative in Michigan.[23]

 Rogers sits on the Atlantic Council‘s Board of Directors.[24]
 He is also the David M. Abshire Chair at the Center for the Study of the Presidency & Congress,[25] an Intelligence Project Senior Fellow at Harvard University’s Belfer Center,[26] a member of George Mason University’s National Security Institute Board of Advisors,[27] and the chair of the board of trustees for the Mitre Corporation.[28]